Theodore M. Stuart: Baker

-Colorado School of Mines
+Colorado Mines

 Stuart was the head football coach at Colorado School of Mines in Golden, Colorado from 1910 to 1911.
 In the first issue of The Colorado School of Mines Magazine, an article described Stuart's appearance at the "first night" in the school gymnasium in September 1910: "Coach Ted Stuart, in a stirring talk, impressed upon the men the absolute necessity of all who were physically able putting on a suit and coming out and trying out for the team and staying out.
 He stated emphatically that he did not want 'quitters,' but wanted men with the 'Mines Spirit.'"
 Stuart also wrote a lengthy article in the same issue about the 1910 rules changes.
 Stuart noted:

 In two years as the head coach at the School of Mines, he compiled a record of 4–9.
 In March 1912, the School of Mines Magazine reported on Stuart's departure as head coach: "The position of head coach for football has been held by Ted Stuart, who is connected with a law office in Denver and consequently can not devote his entire time to the team.
 For this reason, and for matters of economy, as well as the fact that Johnston is fully qualified to take entire charge, the change was made."